 See recipe card for quantities.

 - If you don’t have apple cider vinegar, you could stick to using your regular white vinegar instead.
+You can also use hot pepper vinegar if you want it to be even more spicy.

 - Experiment with other veggies like cauliflower, jicama and other peppers like serrano peppers if you want to make the Escabeche super spicy.